 My principle research interests are in exploring the cognitive processes allowing humans to imagine specific future scenarios.

-Imagining the Future My research focusses on the cognitive and memory-based characteristics that allow humans to imagine the future.
-Following groundbreaking studies by Daniel Schacter/Donna Addis and Arnaud D’Argembeau linking remembering and imagining, my research attempts to develop a more nuanced understanding of how a range of people imagine the future.
-In a recent study co-authored by Natalie Gill, Martin Conway and Catriona Morrison, we found that altering the time allowed to imagine the future does not affect the specificity of the future event and confirmed previous results indicating that episodic and semantic elements of future imaginings can be dissociated.
-I am interested in how ageing and neurological disorders can affect the ability to imagine the future, and how these changes lead to everyday life difficulties.
+The Psychology of Imagining the Future My research focusses on the cognitive and memory-based characteristics that allow humans to imagine the future.
+Following groundbreaking studies by Daniel Schacter/Donna Addis, Eleanor Maguire and Arnaud D’Argembeau linking remembering and imagining, my research attempts to develop a more nuanced understanding of how a range of people imagine the future.
+In one study, we found that older adults have difficulty furnishing their future events with details (Cole, Morrison & Conway, 2013).
 My current research is looking into how involuntary future thoughts differ from those elicited voluntarily, and whether they are affected by one’s current goals.

-Cognitive Neuropsychology of Memory and Future Thinking Disorders Originating from a passion for understanding the cognitive difficulties and personal experiences of patients following acquired brain injury, I have a keen interest in researching common and infrequent disorders following brain damage.
-I am particularly interested in memory disorders such as amnesia, dementia and confabulation.
-I have recently conducted a study of a stroke patient who confabulated about past and future events (Cole, Fotopoulou, Oddy & Moulin, 2014) and a patient whose memory difficulties has led to a sparse and outdated view of his personal future (Cole, Morrison, Barak, Pauly-Takacs & Conway, 2016).
+Cognitive Neuropsychology of Memory and Future Thinking Disorders Originating from a passion for understanding the cognitive difficulties and personal experiences of patients following acquired brain injury, I have a keen interest in researching both common and infrequent disorders following brain damage.
+I am particularly interested in memory disorders such as amnesia, age-related memory decline and confabulation.
+I have conducted research on a patient who confabulated about past and future events (Cole, Fotopoulou, Oddy & Moulin, 2014) and a patient whose memory difficulties has led to a sparse and outdated view of his personal future (Cole, Morrison, Barak, Pauly-Takacs & Conway, 2016).
 I am continuing detailed case studies and group studies of patients that hopefully increase knowledge of key neuropsychological processes in both brain-damaged and non-brain damaged individuals.